Introducing Nick Bowker, your African Safari Hunting Outfitter

 These areas do not have high fences but rather four-foot barbed wire fences designed to stop sheep and cattle movement.
 Consequently, the vast majority of animals can move and roam at will.
 Certain animals will be held in check, such as Wildebeest.

-These non-high fenced areas belong to the local farming community.
+These non-high-fenced areas belong to the local farming community.
 Outfitters who hunt exclusively in these areas are often farmers and have dual income from farming and outfitting.

 You will struggle to find a property in South Africa or Namibia with no fences somewhere along the line, be it a park border, a high fence on a neighboring property, or a barrier to public roads.

 The majority of hunting in South Africa is conducted behind high fences.
 The size of the high-fenced areas varies greatly.
 High fencing is often a necessity for Outfitters from an economic perspective.
-For these typically larger high-fenced outfitters, outfitting is often their only source of income.
-Generally, the concept of free-roaming and fair chase hunting applies to high-fenced outfitters.

 Long-Range Hunting in South Africa